madjugglers/pattern-book/02_three_person_patterns.md

 ## Extra Club Triangles

-There are a lot of nice extra club triangle variations.
+There are a lot of nice extra-club triangle variations.
 Here are a few examples to play with.

+### 10 Club 3 Count Triangle

 This pattern is based on the standard 7 club 3-count in double spins and extends it to a triangle.
 All passes cross (rights to right, lefts to left).
 This version has 10 clubs, and A starts with 4 clubs.

-### 10 Club 3 Count Triangle

 | **Juggler/beat** | **1** | **2** | **3** |
 |-------------|-------|-------|-------|